gluc/data.tree/cran-comments.md

 ## R CMD check results

 There were no ERRORs or WARNINGs.

+There was one NOTE:

+Possibly mis-spelled words in DESCRIPTION:
+  JSON (53:28)
+  cumulate (51:40)

+Both are not misspelled.2

 ## Downstream dependencies checked